-SCHOOL: University of Southern California
+SCHOOL: Southern California

-“What makes it so great: TKE’s houses at USC are incredible.
+“What makes it so great: TKE’s houses are incredible.
 They have two properties (TKE West and TKE East) side-by-side which means that more brothers can live in the house which everyone will agree is best for the chapter.
 TKE West is the older house (although it was renovated in 2014), which means that it’s the scene for most of the events.
-They have the beach volleyball court (which uses the same sand at the USC volleyball team) and the big lot in the back for parties.
+They have the beach volleyball court (which uses the same sand at the University volleyball team) and the big lot in the back for parties.
 TKE East was recently built and features some incredible housing for the brothers.”

 Read the COED Magazine Article